Unknown9527/Non-recursive-DFS/README.md

 # Non-recursive-DFS
-Implement the ​non-recursive version​ of D​FS algorithm.
+Implement the non-recursive version of DFS algorithm.

+take a vertex called root as the starting point, and should output a vector containing the nodes that it visits in DFS order.

+Input graph:

+Output: [0, 1, 2, 3, 4, 6, 5]